Curricula

 Mystery 1: The Case of the Missing Mona Leah

-At the Louvre in Paris, an exclusive gala glitters beneath the glow of crystal chandeliers, drawing the world’s elite into a night of art, wealth, and influence—until an audacious theft shatters the celebration and leaves the museum reeling.
+At the Louvre in Paris, an exclusive gala glitters beneath the glow of crystal chandeliers, drawing the world’s elite into a night of art, wealth, and influence, until an audacious theft shatters the celebration and leaves the museum reeling.

 By the time the last guests drift into the Parisian night, the Mona Leah has vanished without a trace.
 The alarms have remained silent; the locks show no sign of tampering, and in the painting’s place hangs nothing but an empty frame accompanied by an enigmatic message.
 Five suspects emerge, each presenting an account that strains belief and conceals as much as it reveals.

-Over the course of six weeks, you will step into the role of lead investigator, navigating the labyrinth of the museum’s most restricted spaces as you analyze forensic evidence, scrutinize alibis, and follow the faintest threads of truth through layers of deception.
+Over the course of six to nine weeks, you will step into the role of lead investigator, navigating the labyrinth of the museum’s most restricted spaces as you analyze forensic evidence, scrutinize alibis, and follow the faintest threads of truth through layers of deception.
 Every clue you uncover will bring you closer to identifying the thief, recovering the painting, and writing the final chapter of the investigation.

 Each week, students: